 6. PBFit + Vegan Chocolate Peanut Butter Protein Powder

 If strawberry banana (our top choice, from Naked Nutrition, when it comes to flavor as well as function) is not your thing, how about chocolate peanut?
-PBFit + Protein powder uses mostly pea protein, but has a really nice taste of chocolate peanut butter flavor because it contains a large amount of peanut flour (and also cacao powder), I love peanuts!
+PBFit + Protein powder uses mostly pea protein, but has a really nice taste of chocolate peanut butter flavor because it contains a large amount of peanut flour (and also cacao powder).

 This protein powder comes in two varieties, whey protein, and vegan plant-based protein, but we have only tried the plant-based vegan version (make sure you buy the right one!).
 It packs in 20g of protein per serving which mixes well with oat milk and almond milk in particular.
 To make things even easier, just mix with water, that’s how we generally take it.